-It's not bad enough Barbie is seriously pink, but she also comes packaged in a well-defined role for which imagination need not apply.
+It's not bad enough that Barbie is seriously pink, but she also comes packaged in a well-defined role for which imagination need not apply.
 Decades ago, Barbie was just Barbie.
 She might have had a twist and turn waist, or a new "American Girl" hairdo, or real eyelashes, but she was a blank slate.
 Girls got to choose her outfits, her personality, and her roles.

 The Culture Is to Blame

 Tweens are bombarded with adult-like images of themselves in movies, on television, and in popular music.
 Instead of wanting to be children, tweens want to grow up immediately into little adults.
-They wear midriff blouses, low rider pants, and makeup; they see PG-13 and R-rated movies; and they listen to edgy music.
-Naturally, they no longer see themselves as playing with dolls.
-These are the kids that Bratz and Flavas are aimed at.
+They wear midriff blouses, low rider pants, and makeup; they see PG-13 and R-rated movies; they listen to edgy music.
+Dolls also have to compete with kids' attention spans against technology like tablets, smartphones, and social media.

 Barbie Isn't Totally Uncool